Network Rail Assessment Centre & Online Tests – The Ultimate Guide

 This is a pre-recorded interview to further scrutinize your candidacy.

-After you’ve submitted your online application to start your network rail application process and have been accepted onto the recruitment ladder, your next task is to pass the Network Rail online assessment.
+After you’ve submitted your online application to start your network rail application process, you will be informed if you have been accepted onto the recruitment ladder.
+Once you succeeded, your next task is to pass the Network Rail Online Assessment.
 Your first challenge is the situational judgment test.

 The Situational Judgement Test

-The Network Rail situational judgment test is the first part of the Network Rail online assessment.
-This is an insightful psychometric test that allows Network Rail assessment to quickly gauge your intelligence, your judgment and to clearly understand how you set priorities.
+The Network Rail situational judgment test is the first part of the Network Rail Online Assessment.
+This is an insightful psychometric test that allows Network Rail Assessment to gauge your intelligence and your judgment and to clearly understand how you set priorities.

 In the Network Rail situational judgment test you will need to consider 16 different scenarios and rank three possible responses to each of them.